-The necklace is one of the oldest forms of jewelry known to man - archaeologists have found samples made of shells that date back to 28,000 BC.
-And when it comes to names of necklace styles, they are as varied as their lengths.
+The necklace is one of the oldest forms of jewelry known to man—archaeologists have found samples made of shells that date back to 28,000 B.C.
+When it comes to the names of necklace styles, they are as varied as their lengths.

-Learning the lingo - how a lavalier differs from a dog collar, for instance - can help tremendously when shopping for a vintage piece or even a new one, since these terms still apply to styles being worn today.
+Learning the lingo—how a lavalier differs from a dog collar, for instance—can help tremendously when you're shopping for a vintage piece.
+It even applies to new necklaces since these terms still apply to styles being worn today.

 01 of 11

-The name Bayadère references a style of braided necklace composed of strings or strands of beads, usually seed pearls, twisted together.
+The name bayadère refers to a style of braided necklace.
+It is composed of strings or strands of beads, usually seed pearls, that are twisted together.
 The pearls can be matching or multi-colored.
-There are fewer strands, however, in this style than in the torsade (see below).
+There are fewer strands, however, in this style than in the torsade.

-Though it dates back to the 18th century, the style was especially popular around 1900, when the rope-like main necklace was often augmented with a pendant or tassel at the end.
+Though it dates back to the 18th century, the style was especially popular around 1900.
+During that time, the main rope-like necklace was often augmented with a pendant or tassel at the end.
 Simple bayadères were also a common gift to bridesmaids at fashionable Belle Époque weddings at the turn of the 20th century.

 02 of 11

-This is a type of large, dramatic necklace, circular or triangular in shape.
+The bib necklace is a large, dramatic piece of jewelry that is circular or triangular in shape.
 It consists of a web-like mesh of metal, a base encrusted with stones, or multiple strands of stones which dangle at regular or uneven lengths for a fringe-like or cascading effect.

 03 of 11

-The choker is a short necklace that fits snugly around the base of the neck, and may include a pendant affixed in the center or dangling just above the collar bone.
-It can be composed entirely of beads or stones, usually of uniform size.
-It is an extremely old style, dating back to ancient Samaria.
+The choker is a short necklace that fits snugly around the base of the neck.
+It may include a pendant affixed in the center or dangling just above the collarbone.
+Chokers can be composed entirely of beads or stones, usually of uniform size.
+It is a very old style, dating back to ancient Samaria.

 04 of 11